NThunder/Git-Flow/README.md

-Create master
+Create master.
-First change in develop
+First change in develop.
 Second change in develop.
+Third change in develop.